quadrate-language/quadrate/docs/docs/docs/learn/6-error-handling/basics.md

 When an error occurs, the stack contains:

-1. The return value(s) declared in the signature
+1. The output value(s) declared in the signature
 2. An error value (which you should `drop`)

 ```qd